That was my immediate reaction to the first sentence of this post by Dr. Natacha Pierre.

 Fortunately for all of us, Dr. Pierre, an integrative medicine physician, understands there is no separation of mind and body.

-Heads up: This article may trigger discomfort for some over slavery and other racial issues.
-Feel free to skip it, or tackle it, or hold your own beliefs.
-But we’re eager to hear what you think: leave a comment if something here rings your bell.
-Because just about every one of us has experienced, or will experience, life-altering tragedies that impact our souls and bodies forever; learning about how that works opens doors to healing no matter who we are.
+Heads up: This article may trigger discomfort for some over slavery and contemporary racial issues.
+Feel free to skip it and hold your own beliefs, or give it some serious thought.
+But I recommend the latter, because just about every one of us has experienced, or will experience, life-altering tragedies that impact our souls and bodies forever; learning about how that works opens doors to healing no matter who we are.

-You know that part of your brain that says something immediately, what I call “the brain-stem-mouth” connection that shows up without thinking about it?
-The rapid response that can get you in trouble but is more often exactly right than wrong?
+You know that part of your brain that says something reflexively, a sort of ‘brainstem-tongue’ connection that shows up without conscious thought?
+The quick response that can get you in trouble but is more often exactly right than wrong?
 And how sometimes you have to stop and think what it is your brain knew that made it respond that way?

 That’s what happened to me when I saw the very first sentence of a post by Natacha Pierre, MD: “…80% of Black women will develop uterine fibroids before turning 50.”